Collegiate Church of St Mary

 The music of St Mary's Choirs is also available on CD and is often played in the shop along with a large selection of Church Music from all over the world.

 Shop opening times - Monday - Saturday 10.00am - 4.30pm, Sunday 12.30pm - 4.00pm.

 - Wheelchair access to the main Nave, Shop and Regimental Chapel only

 - Audio loop system during services

 - Less than 5 minutes walk from Warwick Castle

 Photography and filming, for private and personal use only, and with a hand held camera, is permitted.
 If you wish to take photographs or film using a tripod, a ladder, or any other additional equipment, permission must first be obtained from the Parish Office on 01926 403940.
 If photographs or film are for anything other than personal and private use, permission must again be obtained from the Parish Office, and a charge will usually be levied.
 The taking of photographs or film from the tower must also be cleared with the Parish Office.

 We very much welcome visiting groups into our Church.
-Please book in advance by ringing the Parish Office on 01926 403940 or email firstname.lastname@example.org.
-A Guide can be available to show you round if you request this in advance.
+Please book in advance by ringing the Parish Office on 01926 403940 or email email@example.com.
+A guided tour can be arranged to show you round if you request this in advance.

 Click here to see a plan of St Mary’s Church.